- Search The Registry

-The university is a member-school of Thurgood Marshall College Fund and the Virginia High-Tech Partnership.
+The university is a member school of the Thurgood Marshall College Fund and the Virginia High-Tech Partnership.
 The institution was founded as the Norfolk Unit of Virginia State University.
 Eighty-five students attended the first classes held in 1935.
-Samuel Fischer Scott, an alumnus of Virginia Union and Portsmouth native, served as the first director with the primary focus of maintaining the solvency of the school.
-Dr. Lyman Beecher Brooks, a Virginia Union alumnus, succeeded Mr. Scott as director in 1938 and served as provost, 1963–1969, and the first president 1969–1975.
+Samuel Fischer Scott, an alumnus of Virginia Union and Portsmouth native, served as the first director with the primary focus of maintaining the school's solvency.
+Dr. Lyman Beecher Brooks, a Virginia Union alumnus, succeeded Mr. Scott as director in 1938 and served as provost from 1963–1969 and the first president from 1969–1975.

 In 1942, the school became independent of VSU and was named Norfolk Polytechnic College.
 Within two years, by an act of the Virginia Legislature, it became a part of Virginia State College (now Virginia State University).
 By 1950, the 15th anniversary of the college's founding, the faculty had grown to fifty and the student enrollment to 1,018.
 In 1952, the college's athletic teams adopted the "Spartan" name and identity.
 The City of Norfolk provided a permanent site for the college on Corprew Avenue, and in 1955 Brown Hall, formerly Tidewater Hall, opened as the first permanent building on the new campus.
 In 1956 the future Norfolk State College granted its first bachelor’s degrees.
 In 1969, the college was divided from Virginia State College and named Norfolk State College.
 The college was issued accreditation from the Southern Association of Colleges and Schools the same year, with an enrollment of 5,400 students.